 When You Should Make Your Will Online:

-• You’re single/married/common law, have assets (property, investments), have children and/or pets; and live in our active provinces
+- You’re single/married/common law, have assets (property, investments), have children and/or pets; and live in any province in Canada

-• You want to be able to make changes in the future—Willful allows for easy updates, anytime
+- You want to be able to make changes in the future—Willful allows for easy updates, anytime, for free!

 When To Avoid Making A Will Online: